 One of the advantages of bag-in-box wine is that it tends to last longer than an opened bottle.

 What about keeping an unopened wine in the fridge?

 How sure are you about the plan to drink this particular bottle?
 We have some helpful tips on chilling wine in a hurry.

 Louis Roederer’s chef de cave and executive vice-president, Jean-Baptiste Lécaillon, told guests at a Decanter Fine Wine Encounter in 2014 that one should ‘put Champagne in the fridge 48 hours before drinking it’, if possible.

-However, remember that wine generally doesn’t enjoy big temperature fluctuations; unlike vineyard managers, who often speak about the importance of diurnal range.
+However, remember that wine generally doesn’t enjoy big temperature fluctuations; unlike vineyard managers, who often speak about the importance of diurnal range during the growing season.